 Reminder: Boat launch kiosks will NO LONGER BE ACCEPTING CASH.
-This is another great reason to purchase your annual pass.

 The City's boat launch passes are very popular.
 They are limited in number in order to ensure that launch site parking is also available for daily users.
 Over the last few years all available passes were sold.
 We encourage you to submit your application early.
-If you have questions regarding the passes or the process in place to obtain one, please contact Parks and Recreation at 253-983-7887.
+If you have questions regarding the passes or the process, please contact Parks and Recreation at 253-983-7887 or email parks@cityoflakewood.us

 Please note: The City reserves the right to close the boat launch for various reasons.
+There will be construction starting in October 2024 through June 2025 that may cause intermittent access and/or closure of the boat launch.